Klipper3d/klipper/docs/Config_Reference.md

 ### [dual_carriage]

-Support for cartesian printers with dual carriages on a single axis.
-The active carriage is set via the SET_DUAL_CARRIAGE extended g-code command.
-The "SET_DUAL_CARRIAGE CARRIAGE=1" command will activate the carriage defined in this section (CARRIAGE=0 will return activation to the primary carriage).
+Support for cartesian and hybrid_corexy/z printers with dual carriages on a single axis.
+The carriage mode can be set via the SET_DUAL_CARRIAGE extended g-code command.
+For example, "SET_DUAL_CARRIAGE CARRIAGE=1" command will activate the carriage defined in this section (CARRIAGE=0 will return activation to the primary carriage).
 Dual carriage support is typically combined with extra extruders - the SET_DUAL_CARRIAGE command is often called at the same time as the ACTIVATE_EXTRUDER command.
 Be sure to park the carriages during deactivation.
+Additionally, one could use "SET_DUAL_CARRIAGE CARRIAGE=1 MODE=COPY" or
+"SET_DUAL_CARRIAGE CARRIAGE=1 MODE=MIRROR" commands to active either copying
+or mirroring mode of the dual carriage, in which case it will follow the motion of the carriage 0 accordingly.
+These commands can be used to print two parts simultaneously - either two identical parts (in COPY mode) or mirrored parts (in MIRROR mode).

 See [sample-idex.cfg](../config/sample-idex.cfg) for an example configuration.